lzgabel/zdb/README.md

 #### Inspect state (generic)

-There is a new (experimental) feature to inspect the state on a generic way with the `state` subcommand.
-You can either print the complete state as json or specify a specific column family (used in Zeebe).
+There is a new (experimental) feature to inspect the state in a generic way with the `state` subcommand.
+You can either print the complete state as JSON or specify a specific column family (used in Zeebe).

 Example to see all processes